brainrake/nixform/README.md

 ## How?

-Before running `terraform` with the given arguments, `main.nf` is evaluated strictly.
+Before running `terraform` with the given arguments, `*.tf.nix` is evaluated strictly and output in terraform json format.
 The above example will produce a `main.tf.json` like this:
 ```json
 {
   "resource": {